ingebogh/makemyprior_0.1.0/README.md

 # makemyprior

-This is the R package ```makemyprior```.
+This is ```makemyprior```.
 It is an R package for specifying robust joint variance priors in an intuitive way, using a graphical interface.
 The package also allows for direct inference with the specified model and prior.

 **Installation:**